Chapter 4 Working With Windows

 Navigating Windows

-Microsoft Windows (also known as “Windows”), was created by the Microsoft Corporation and is one of the three most common operating systems for personal computers.
+Microsoft Windows (also known as “Windows”) was created by the Microsoft Corporation and is one of the three most common operating systems for personal computers.
 An operating system manages the computer’s memory and the processes.
 It coordinates the activities of the installed hardware and software.
 Windows uses graphical user interface (GUI), which means the user can interact with the computer through graphical icons, menus, and buttons.

 If you have used computers in the past, you may be familiar with navigating Windows.
-This section will review some basics and cover some tips and tricks when working with windows.
+This section will review some basics and cover some tips and tricks when working with various windows.
 This chapter is based on Windows 10, though some Windows 11 content is added.
 If you are using a different Windows version, there may be some differences in how you accomplish different tasks.

 The first time you log onto Windows, you will need to create an account.
 Each time you log into Windows, you will need to sign in with your password.